cloudfoundry/cf-drain-cli/README.md

    drain [options] <app-name> <syslog-drain-url>

 OPTIONS:
-   -password           The password to use for authentication when the `adapter-type` is `application`.
-Required if `adapter-type` is `application`.
-   -type               The type of logs to be sent to the syslog drain.
+   --type               The type of logs to be sent to the syslog drain.
 Available types: `logs`, `metrics`, and `all`.
 Default is `logs`
-   -username           The username to use for authentication when the `adapter-type` is `application`.
-Required if `adapter-type` is `application`.
+   --username           The username to use for authentication when the `adapter-type` is `application`.
+If `adapter-type` is `application` and no username is provided, a user will be created.
-   -adapter-type       Set the type of adapter.
+   --adapter-type       Set the type of adapter.
 The adapter is responsible for forwarding messages to the syslog drain.
 Available options: `service` or `application`.
 Service will use a cf user provided service that reads from loggregator and forwards to the drain.
 Application will deploy a cf application that reads from log-cache and forwards to the drain.
 Default is `service`
-   -drain-name         The name of the app that will be created to forward messages to your drain.
+   --drain-name         The name of the app that will be created to forward messages to your drain.
 Default is `cf-drain-UUID`
 ```

 #### Delete Drain